Hervar77/infinity-doc/mkdocs/api/infinity.mail.md

 ### Properties:
 - #### contentType
   >Type: `string`.
-The MIME content type for the corresponding email header
+The MIME content type for the corresponding email header.
 - #### contentTransferEncoding
   >Type: `infinity.mail.transferEncoding`.
-The transfer encoding for the email body content
+The transfer encoding for the email body content.
 - #### charset
   >Type: `string`.
-The character encoding identifier for the email body content
+The character encoding identifier for the email body content.
 - #### text
   >Type: `string`.
-The email body content
+The email body content.
 - #### items
   >Type: `infinity.mail.contentArray`.

 ---